mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

 - We also run immersive STEM-focussed camps.
-We call it Star Trek: Survival.
+We call this one Star Trek: Survival.

 ----
 <!-- .slide: data-timing="5" -->